tianwangchn/SSVEP_FBCNN_40class/README.md

 It is recommended to use a GPU to acquire the better performance

-Please cite my paper: undo
+Please cite my paper:
+D. Zhao, T. Wang, Y. Tian and X. Jiang, "Filter Bank Convolutional Neural Network for SSVEP Classification," in IEEE Access, doi: 10.1109/ACCESS.2021.3124238.